"There's nothing more terrifying than scared people." —Elizabeth Bowen

 Anthropologists from Margaret Mead onwards insist on the overwhelming evidence that women continue to want men who are older, more powerful, more intelligent, and more ambitious than they are.
 One way to create the possibility for this imbalance is for an otherwise able woman to trip herself up by becoming fearful, but this pattern of fear is finally and essentially destructive to any relationship, no matter how satisfying it might otherwise appear.

-(I'm saying this like you didn't already know this, but you already do...)
+(I'm saying this like you didn't already know it, but you do...)

 To Be Continued...